The Society of Folk Dance Historians (SFDH)

 Mihai immigrated to the United States in January of 1967, took various odd jobs to support himself, danced with the Boston Ballet Company, and had his own exhibition group within the Detroit, Michigan, Romanian community.
 He then moved to California and danced adagio in Las Vegas, Nevada.
 He was drafted into the United States Army from Nevada.
 While in the service, he danced with the Augusta Ballet Company in Georgia.

 In 1969, Mihai dropped into The Intersection, a folk dance coffeehouse, where Dick Oakes got him invited to teach Romanian dances and his folk dance teaching career was launched.
-In 1970, he opened and operated his coffee house in Hollywood, California until its closing in 1976.
+In 1970, he opened and operated his coffee house, Gypsy Camp, in Hollywood, California until its closing in 1976.

-Mihai taught Romanian dance at the California Kolo Festival in San Francisco in 1972 and the Stockton Folk Dance Camp and Santa Barbara Folk Dance Conference in 1973.
+Mihai taught Romanian dance at the Kolo Festival in San Francisco in 1972, the Stockton Folk Dance Camp, and Santa Barbara Folk Dance Conference in 1973.
 He was co-director of the Hawaii and Santa Barbara Folk Dance Symposiums and the Catalina International Dance Festival.

 Mihai has devoted himself to teaching Romanian folk dance and has introduced many of the most popular Romanian dances being done in the United States, Canada, Australia, and the Orient.
 His teaching tours have taken him throughout the western hemisphere, the Orient, and Australia.
 Mihai has conducted several tours throughout the Balkans and the Middle East.
 When he is not dancing, he operates his own construction company in southern California.